tdss/dariusztarczynski-neat-blog/src/posts/how-to-get-linkedin-followers-using-emotional-shift-framework.md

 ### D﻿efining leading emotional set for ceo's browsing linkedin

-\-﻿ are they worried about their competition?
+\-﻿ are they worried about their competition? or feeling safe all the time?

-\-﻿ are they worried about the economy changes and its impact on their business?
+\-﻿ are they worried about the economic changes and their impact on their business?

 \-﻿ are they confident, in the mood to share their wisdom here and there?